FelesNoctis/pathfinder-race-builder-ex/README.md

 ## PathfinderSpellDBParser

 A development tool for converting the [spell database](https://www.d20pfsrd.com/magic/tools/spells-db/) from the SRD site into the XML format used by **PathfinderSystem**.
 This requires the spell DB in a TSV (tab-separated value) file in the same directory.
-After parsing, values for the `<Quality>` node on each spell need to be set manually as descriptors for the program to use.
+After parsing, values for the `<Qualities>` node on each spell need to be set manually as descriptors for the program to use.